-"People who use drugs should go to treatment, not jail," CSAM-SMCA President Dr. Jennifer Brasch said.
+"People suffering from addictions should not be criminalized," CSAM-SMCA President Dr. Jennifer Brasch said.
 "Criminalization stigmatizes people who use drugs, discourages them from seeking treatment, and saddles them with a criminal record.
 Young, racialized and marginalized Canadians suffer most.
 This is unacceptable to Canadians, and we have both the knowledge and the resources to do better."